barbagroup/CFDPython/README.md

 ## Dependencies

-To use this lessons, you need Python 3, and the standard stack of scientific Python: NumPy, Matplotlib, SciPy, Sympy.
+To use these lessons, you need Python 3, and the standard stack of scientific Python: NumPy, Matplotlib, SciPy, Sympy.
 And of course, you need [Jupyter](http://jupyter.org)—an interactive computational environment that runs on a web browser.

 This mini-course is built as a set of [Jupyter notebooks](https://jupyter-notebook.readthedocs.org/en/latest/notebook.html) containing the written materials and worked-out solutions on Python code.
 To work with the material, we recommend that you start each lesson with a fresh new notebook, and follow along, typing each line of code (don't copy-and-paste!), and exploring by changing parameters and seeing what happens.